Selçuk Hatun: Early life

 Selçuk Hatun was born in 1407 in Merzifon.
-Her father was Mehmed I and her mother was Kumru Hatun.
-Due to Ottoman Interregnum, her father resided in the different places, after defeating his brothers in 1413, he finally succeeded the throne and Selçuk Hatun moved to Edirne in the Edirne Palace and spent her childhood years there.
+Her father was Mehmed I and her mother was the concubine Kumru Hatun.

+Due to Ottoman Interregnum, her father resided in the different places.
+After the political turmoil ended with her father defeating his brothers in 1413, he finally succeeded the throne and Selçuk Hatun moved to Edirne in the Edirne Palace and spent her childhood years there.
 After her father's death in 1421, her older half-brother Murad II succeeded to the throne and she moved to Bursa.

 Marriages

-In 1425, her brother arranged her marriage to Damat Taceddin Ibrahim II Bey, he was the son of Candaroğlu İsfendiyar Bey, the ruler of Kastamonu and Sinop.
-Selçuk was eighteen years old at the time of her marriage, following her wedding she moved to Kastamonu.
-In the same year, she gave birth to her first child, a son Orhan Bey, he died in 1430.
-Their second child Paşa Melek Hatun was born in 1426, and died in 1436.
-Both of them were buried in mausoleum built by their mother.
-Their second daughter was Hafsa Hatun, who died at the age of sixteen in 1442.
-The couple's only child to reach adulthood, was their third daughter Hatice Hanzade Hatun.
+In 1425, her brother arranged her marriage to Taceddin Ibrahim II Bey, he was the son of Candaroğlu İsfendiyar Bey, the ruler of Kastamonu and Sinop.
+She was eighteen years old at the time of her marriage, following her wedding she moved to Kastamonu.

+Together with Ibrahim Bey, she had six children, three sons and three daughters.
+Her sons included Orhan Bey, Emir Yusuf Bey and Ishak Bali Bey, all of her sons died in childhood and infancy.
+Their daughters included Paşa Melek Hatun, Hafsa Hatun and Hatice Hanzade Hatun, who was the only one among her children to survive into adulthood.

-After the death of her father-in-law, her husband Ibrahim Bey, became the ruler of Kastamonu.
+After the death of her father-in-law in 1439, her husband Ibrahim Bey, became the ruler of Kastamonu.
 After his death, she moved back to Bursa in 1443.
-According to Mustafa Çağatay, Selçuk married Mahmud Bey and had a daughter named Hundi Hatun with him.
-However Necdet Sakaoğlu states that she instead married Beylerbeyi Karaca Pasha, who was martyred a year later after their marriage.
+In the same year she remarried with Beylerbeyi Karaca Pasha, who died in the battle of Varna in 1444.
+In 1445, Selçuk give birth a posthumously daughter, Hundi Hatun.

 Role in accession of Sultan Cem

 In 1481, after the death of her nephew Mehmed the Conqueror, a fight for the throne began between the two sons of Mehmed. Şehzade Bayezid and Cem Sultan rebelled against each other for the throne.
 She sided with Cem Sultan, when he unofficially declared himself as the sultan at her palace in Bursa on 31 May 1481.
 She saw Cem as a passionate, valiant and knowledgeable candidate for the throne.
 At her palace in Bursa, she had tried to gather many persons in order to stand against Bayezid.

 When Bayezid started to march towards Bursa Sultan Cem had sent her to Bayezid as an ambassador after consulting the scholars in Bursa.
-The proposal was simple however this would destroy the unity of the country and divide it in two, she returned without getting results.
+The proposal was that Rumelia will be given to Bayezid and Anatolia to Cem, however this would destroy the unity of the country and divide it in two, she returned without getting results.
 On 22 June 1481, Bayezid managed to throw Cem off the throne and succeeded to the throne and he was exiled to Naples, where he died.
 Selçuk Hatun returned to Bursa, where she spent the remaining years.